idbnstra/idbnstra/README.md

 ======================================================================================================================================

 * 🌍  I'm based in United States
-* 🧠  I'm learning python, java, and some C and SQL
+* 🧠  I'm learning python, java, and some C
 * 🤝  I'm open to collaborating on beginner projects